+\begin{definition}[crossing number] The {\em crossing number} $\crg(G)$ of a graph $G$ is the minimum number of crossings of edges in a drawing of $G$ in the plane. \end{definition} Hence, a graph $H$ is planar if and only if~$\crg(H)=0$.
+Let us remark that a $c\,$-crossing-critical graph may have no drawing with precisely $c$ crossings (for example, the graph $C_3\times C_3$ is $2$-crossing-critical, but has crossing number $3$).
+The following result is classical. \begin{theorem}[Richter and Thomassen~\cite{richter1993minimal}] There exists a function $\fnlab{thm-crit-cno}:\mathbb{N}\to\mathbb{N}$ such that for every positive integer $c$, every $c\,$-crossing-critical graph has crossing number at most $\fnlab{thm-crit-cno}(c)$. \end{theorem} Richter and Thomassen~\cite{richter1993minimal} proved this is true for the function $\fnlab{thm-crit-cno}(c)=\lceil 5c/2+16\rceil$.
+This bound was recently improved by Barát and Tóth~\cite{barat2022improvement}, to $2c+8\sqrt{c}+47$.
+Let us remark that the bound of Barát and Tóth~\cite{barat2022improvement} still seems to be far from optimal -- we do not know any $c\,$-crossing-critical graphs of crossing number more than $c+\Theta(\sqrt c)$.

-Furthermore, suppose $G$ is a graph drawn in the plane with crossings.
-Let $G'$ be the plane graph obtained from this drawing by replacing the crossings with new vertices of degree $4$.
-We say that $G'$ is {the plane graph associated with the drawing}, shortly the \emph{planarization of~$G$}, and the new vertices are the \emph{crossing vertices} of $G'$.
+Suppose that $\Gamma$ is a drawing of a graph $G$ in the plane with crossings, and let $G'$ be the plane graph obtained from this drawing by replacing the crossings with new vertices of degree $4$.
+We say that $G'$ is the \emph{planarization of~$\Gamma$} (or of $G$, if the drawing is clear from the context), and the new vertices are the \emph{crossing vertices} of $G'$.